DeLaFuente1999/OTGG_Download_Ad_Bypass/README.md

 ## 🚀 Installation

+### Installation on Chrome

 1. Clone or download this repository to your PC.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer Mode** (top right corner).
 4. Click on **Load unpacked** and select the project folder.
 5. You’ll see the extension’s icon in your Chrome toolbar.

+### Installation on Firefox

+1. Clone or download this repository to your PC.
+2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
+3. Click on **Load Temporary Add-on**.
+4. Select the **manifest.json** file inside the project folder.
+5. You’ll see the extension’s icon in the Firefox toolbar (it will only last for the current session; if you close the browser, you’ll need to load it again).

 ## 🛠️ Usage